 Death benefit pensions and the transfer balance cap

 The transfer balance cap (TBC) rules also come into play when it comes to super death benefits.

-In addition to retirement pensions, the TBC rules also apply to super death benefit pensions.
-This means these income streams also count towards your TBC, so if you become entitled to receive a super death benefit pension, you need to take care that it does not cause you to exceed your TBC.
+Although the TBC is important when it comes to retirement pensions, the TBC limit also applies to super death benefit pensions.
+This type of income stream is also counted towards your TBC, so if you become entitled to receive a super death benefit pension, you need to ensure it does not push you over your TBC.

 Super death benefits: How are they taxed?

 If you now have your head around who is and isn’t a dependant under both super and tax law, it’s possible to work out how tax is applied when your beneficiaries receive their super death benefit.

 The tax rate applying when a super death benefit is paid to a beneficiary is different depending on whether it relates to the tax-free component or the taxable component (taxed and untaxed elements) of the death benefit.

 The components of a super death benefit have different tax rates:

 1. Tax on the TAX-FREE component of a super death benefit

 As tax has already been paid on this money when it was contributed into your super account, the tax-free component of your super death benefit is generally paid to your beneficiaries without the need to pay any further tax.